 There isn’t a lot to be said about Untitled Goose Game that hasn’t been said before.
-Developed by Melbourne-based developer House House, it was initially a Switch-only joint with regards consoles.
+Developed by Melbourne-based developer House House, it was initially a Switch-only joint with regards consoles which I found while researching what game pays real money initially.
 It felt like being a 360 owner during the heyday of PS3 stuff like the first three Uncharted games or The Last of Us.
 OK, maybe not as acute as that, but certainly similar in terms of that stupid acronym FOMO applying.

 Your task is to annoy the denizens of a snapshot of middle England from an indeterminate nostalgic time period.
 Going by the giant video camera and teletext visible in the TV shop you’re probably looking at mid to late eighties.
 From our point of view, all that’s missing is a constantly scabbed knee and a 10p bag of sweeties.